nest/nest-simulator/doc/userdoc/sli_docs/neural-simulations.rst

-An overview of all available node models can be retrieved from the NEST kernel using ``GetKernelStatus /node_models get``, while passing the key 'synapse_models' to that function will return the list of available synapse models.
+An overview of all available node models can be retrieved from the NEST kernel using ``GetKernelStatus /node_models get``, while passing the key 'synapse_models' will return the list of available synapse models.

 You can find a list of all available neuron models in our :doc:`model directory <models/index_neuron>`.